Bob Brown (offensive lineman): Philadelphia Eagles

-During his time with the Eagles, he had been called the top offensive lineman in the NFL, Eagles' coach Joe Kuharich calling him equal to or superior to future Hall of fame tackles Forrest Gregg and Jim Parker; but in 1969 he demanded that Eagles general manager Pete Retzlaff trade him.
+Los Angeles Rams

 After asking for a trade from the Eagles, Brown was sent to the Los Angeles Rams in a five-player exchange on May 12, 1969.
 The Eagles traded Brown, along with cornerback Jim Nettles, to the Rams in exchange for offensive tackle Joe Carollo, guard Don Chuy, and defensive back Irv Cross.
 Ram's future Hall of fame head coach George Allen called Brown "the finest offensive lineman in pro football".
+Brown started all 14 games for the Rams at right tackle in 1969.
+As in Philadelphia, he was selected to play in the Pro Bowl, and was named first-team All-Pro by the AP, NEA, Pro Football Weekly, and UPI.
+He was also named first-team All-NFL/AFL by the Pro Football Writers, the Hall of Fame, the NEA, and Pro Football Weekly.

 In a SPORT magazine poll of over 1,000 players before the 1970 season, Brown was selected as the National Football Conference's top offensive lineman.
-Brown played two All Pro and Pro Bowl seasons for the Rams in 1969-70.
+In 1970, Brown again started all 14 games for the Rams.
+He was once more selected to play in the Pro Bowl, and was named first-team All-Pro by the AP, Pro Football Writers, NEA, and Pro Football Weekly.